anqooqie/proconlib/docs/next_permutation.md

 ---
-title: Next permutation with the manner of n-choose-r
+title: Next permutation in the manner of n-choose-r
 documentation_of: //tools/next_permutation.hpp
 ---